dev-bootcamp-2019/final-project-partofthecollective/README.md

 - Post/comment event logging and reading by UI.

 ## Environement
-- Developed on a Mac OS
+- Developed on a Mac OS, I tried but had issues with the Ubuntu VM - it should work though.
 - nodejs v9.2.1
 - Truffle v5.0.0
 - Ganache-CLI v6.2.5